Compare Vitamins and Supplements: Multivitamins, Omega-3s & Turmeric

 Vitamin C

-This essential vitamin supports a healthy immune system and helps lower LDL cholesterol and heart disease risk while aiding iron absorption.
-The National Institutes of Health tells us adults who take 80-110 mg/day of vitamin C may reduce their risk of cancer.
+Vitamin C supports immune health and helps with iron absorption†.
+Some studies have explored its potential role in supporting cardiovascular health†.
+The National Institutes of Health tells us that adults who take 80-110 mg per day of vitamin C may reduce their risk of cancer†.

 Vitamin D3